Project: Zimtervention

 This project will use information gathered through focus groups and surveys to develop a CBSM strategy.
 We anticipate preparing multiple tools, which we will implement across different segments of the target population.
 Because CBSM is inherently about social connections, we believe that engaging representatives from various communities within the target population will be integral for successful CBSM implementation.
 We will develop this approach more fully in the coming weeks.

-What amount of funds do you anticipate your project will require from the CSF?:
+What amount of funds do you anticipate your project will require from the CSF?

 Because we plan on developing our specific CBSM strategy in response to our findings from the focus groups, it is difficult to estimate how much our chosen CBSM approaches will cost.
 Given the uncertainty, however, we anticipate that project costs for any possible approaches will be less than $2,500.
 The bulk of this funding would go toward specific CBSM expenses, such as the use of publicity materials (posters, pins, car decals) to prompt and remind people to use Zimride, or for financial incentives and rewards.
 Purchasing the materials to market-test various CBSM approaches will help us identify the most effective approaches, reducing the costs of taking CBSM strategies to scale in future projects to effect lasting behavior change for sustainability at the University of Washington.